perseon/client-compress/README.md

 A JavaScript client side image compression library.
 This library uses the Canvas API to compress the image, and thus will not work on the node.js server-side.
 This library is forked from [compress.js](https://github.com/alextanhongpin/compress.js).
 This version has been updated to use the latest packages, uses async/await, fixes bugs, offers more options and a cleaner API.

+The input is an array of Blob like objects.
+This includes Blob and File objects.
+The output format is current a base64 encoded JPEG, however, this might change to a Blob in the future with the option of outputting the base64 instead.

 ## Advantages

-- Quick compression on the client-side
+* Quick compression on the client-side
-- Compress multiple images and convert them to base64 string
+* Compress multiple images and convert them to base64 string
-- Save data by compressing it on the client-side before sending to the server
+* Save data by compressing it on the client-side before sending to the server
-- Automatically resize the image to max 1920px (width or height, but maintains the aspect ratio of the images) - this is configurable
+* Automatically resize the image to max 1920px (width or height, but maintains the aspect ratio of the images) - this is configurable
-- Fix image rotation issue when uploading images from Android an iOS (uses EXIF data)
+* Fix image rotation issue when uploading images from Android an iOS (uses EXIF data)

 ## Limitations

 There are several limitations for this library:

-- When working with `image/gif`, the compressed image will no longer animate.
+* When working with `image/gif`, the compressed image will no longer animate.
-- When working with `image/png` with transparent background, the compressed image will lose transparency and result in black background.
+* When working with `image/png` with transparent background, the compressed image will lose transparency and result in black background.

 ## Installation